Le French Blog - Expert Advice, Guides and Tips

 Our Top Seven Property Pitfalls to Avoid in France

 Is moving to France a good idea?
-We think so, not just because of the weather, the fantastic food, cheese, and wines , culture and history, superb healthcare, but also for a renovation project with land and outbuildings…
+We think so, not just because of the weather, the fantastic food, culture and history, superb healthcare, but also for a renovation project in the French countryside.
+A Family-Friendly Destination…

 SAFER and Pre-Emption Rights on Estates in France